-The historical background of that phenomenal speech is relevant in this discussion.
-After the birth of Pakistan in 1947, the hope of the exploited Bengalis was dashed, molested and ignored.
-Gradually the Bengalis of that part who paled a pivotal role in the Pakistan Movement were sharply disenchanted.
-This frustration gave vent to cultural, political and economic protest.
+The historical background of that phenomenal speech is relevant to this discussion.
+After the birth of Pakistan in 1947, the hope of the exploited Bengalis was dashed, molested, and ignored.
+Gradually the Bengalis of that part who played a pivotal role in the Pakistan Movement were sharply disenchanted.
+This frustration gave vent to cultural, political, and economic protest.

 In 1952 the Language Movement was both a cultural and political Movement that fomented Bengali nationhood quite conspicuously.
-It was not a matter of coincident that Bangabandhu was one of the participants of this movement.
-The historic election of 1954 was an outcome of Bengali nationhood strong assertion of its rights where along with Bhasani, Fazlul Haq, and Suhrawardy, Sheikh Mujib was an instrumental factor.
+It was not a matter of coincidence that Bangabandhu was one of the participants of this movement.
+The historic election of 1954 was an outcome of Bengali nationhood's strong assertion of its rights where along with Bhasani, Fazlul Haq, and Suhrawardy, Sheikh Mujib was an instrumental factor.

-The Six point movement in 1966, Agartala Conspiracy in 1969 and finally the election of 1970 were the progressions of Bengali road to freedom, and in every layer, it was Bangabandhu who directly led and achieved freedom.
+The Six Point Movement in 1966, the Agartala Conspiracy in 1969, and finally the election of 1970 were the progressions of the Bengali road to freedom, and in every layer, it was Bangabandhu who directly led and achieved freedom.
 The Seventh March Speech was the culmination of Bengali aspiration of liberty, equality, and an exploitation free society.
-So when Mujib rose on the podium, held the dais and began to deliver his speech all those things cropped in his mind and the poem of freedom was revealed before a spellbound audience of around 1 million exploited, downtrodden, ignored Bengalis of East Pakistan.
+So when Mujib rose on the podium, held the dais, and began to deliver his speech all those things cropped in his mind and the poem of freedom was revealed before a spellbound audience of around 1 million exploited, downtrodden, ignored Bengalis of East Pakistan.

 7th March Speech of Bangabandhu MP3 speech video